I REASONS FOR AND CHALLENGES OF MULTI-SOURCE FINANCING

-Multi-source financing, as used in this chapter, means financing furnished to a project from more than one source (loans from different types of lending institution (commercial banks, export credit agencies, multilateral institutions, bonds, pension fund investments, etc.), or multiple groups of lenders of the same type.
+Multi-source financing, as used in this chapter, means financing furnished to a project from more than one source (loans from different categories of lending institution (commercial banks, export credit agencies, multilateral institutions, bonds, pension fund investments, infrastructure funds, etc.), or multiple groups of lenders of the same category).
 The term is not intended to address traditional bank syndication, which presents some similar issues but not nearly the breadth of concerns presented by a multi-source project financing.
 Multi-source financings involve many challenges for a borrower but, at the same time, may provide significant benefits (politically, economically and from an operational perspective).

 A project may obtain financing from multiple sources for a variety of reasons.
-These include, among others, the need for more debt than any one source is willing to finance, the ability to obtain cheaper debt from a broader range of debt sources, and the opportunity to obtain the political and economic benefits of export credit agency and multilateral financing, which may be particularly helpful in jurisdictions in which traditional lenders may not wish to venture, but may not provide 100 per cent of the required funding or may impose certain restrictions on where a project may source its equipment and materials.
+These include, among others, the need for more debt than any one source is willing to finance, the ability to obtain cheaper debt from a broader range of debt sources, and the opportunity to obtain the political and economic benefits of export credit agency and multilateral financing (which may be particularly helpful in jurisdictions in which traditional lenders may not wish to venture, but may not provide 100 per cent of the required funding or may impose certain restrictions on where a project may source its materials).
 In addition, obtaining funding from multiple sources spreads the inherent risks of a project (both for the lenders and the project itself) through debt of different tenors, pricing and other characteristics.
-Furthermore, different types of funding may only be available at certain stages of a project (for example during the construction or operational phases), and there may be a need to obtain mezzanine debt to fill out the capital structure in the event of a gap between available senior debt and the amount of equity the project sponsors desire or are able to furnish.
+Furthermore, different types of funding may only be available at certain stages of a project (for example, during the construction or operational phases) and there may be a need to obtain mezzanine debt to fill out the capital structure in the event of a gap between available senior debt and the amount of equity the project sponsors desire or are able to furnish.

 In contrast to a basic financing arrangement with one lender, or multiple lenders in a syndicate with a single lead arranger and agent, a multi-source financing typically involves multiple groups or types of lenders, with their own separate financing agreements with the project, including their own separate funding mechanics, representations, covenants and events of default.
-To avoid a battle over the project collateral that each group desires to attach and a scramble to exercise remedies in the event of a default, which is not ultimately in the interests of any of the lenders (given that project cash flow is the primary source of debt service), the lender groups (or agents acting on behalf of the various lender groups) typically enter into a common collateral agreement.
+To avoid a battle over the project collateral, and a scramble to exercise remedies in the event of a default, which is not ultimately in the interests of any of the lenders (given that project cash flow is the primary source of debt service), the lender groups (or agents acting on behalf of the various lender groups) typically enter into a common collateral agreement.
 While these bear resemblance to lender inter-creditor or subordination agreements in non-project financings (and may go by that same name), they address a wider set of issues.
 In addition, in contrast to a typical lender inter-creditor agreement, the borrower is generally a party to the common collateral agreement, in which it agrees to grant security for the benefit of all lenders.
 These common collateral agreements are the subject of the remainder of this chapter.

 One of the most important roles of a common collateral agreement is to provide a common security package for the benefit of all participating lenders.
-Instead of each lender group entering into its own separate set of security agreements (mortgages, pledges, assignments, security interests, etc.), the borrower (and often related parties holding project assets – such as shareholders in the project company, project marketing companies and the like), grant to a collateral agent or collateral trustee a single security package for the benefit of all lenders.
-This avoids conflicting terms of security, and ensures that the lenders have the benefit of a uniform security package (although note that the common collateral agreement may nevertheless provide that one group of lenders has priority over, or is subordinate to, another group, as discussed further below).
-It also substantially reduces the burden of financing on the project sponsors, who otherwise would be forced to negotiate security packages with multiple lender groups (and, potentially, obtain multiple consents to security arrangements from various counterparties, including the host government).
+Instead of each lender group entering into its own separate set of security agreements (mortgages, pledges, assignments, security interests, etc.), the borrower (and often related parties holding project assets – such as shareholders with shareholdings in the project company, project marketing companies and the like), grant to one or more collateral agents or collateral trustees a single security package for the benefit of all lenders or all lender groups.
+This avoids conflicting terms of security, and ensures that the lenders have the benefit of a uniform security package (although the common collateral agreement may nevertheless provide that one group of lenders has priority over, or is subordinate to, another group, as discussed further below).
+Such an arrangement also substantially reduces the burden of financing on the project sponsors, who otherwise would be forced to negotiate security packages with multiple lender groups (and, potentially, obtain multiple consents to security arrangements from various counterparties, including the host government).

-Common collateral agreements will provide for the perfection of the common security on behalf of all lenders, and will specify who bears responsibility for undertaking the required perfection and any associated costs.
+Common collateral agreements provide for the perfection of the common security on behalf of all lenders, and specify who bears responsibility for undertaking the required perfection and any associated costs.
 While the obligation to perfect security and cover any associated costs usually is documented to fall on the borrower, lenders obviously have a keen interest to ensure that this is done correctly so often may take the lead when it comes to perfection.
 Collateral may not be varied or released without approval of the appropriate vote of the lenders (see further discussion below).

 Typically, common collateral agreements will also provide for the execution of a single set of direct agreements with key project counterparties (the host government, the offtaker, the engineering, procurement and construction contractor, etc.) which benefit all lenders.
-It would be impractical to try to obtain multiple, different direct agreements from these counterparties for each lender group (although it is not uncommon for such counterparties to each try to negotiate their particular direct agreement).
+It may be impractical to try to obtain multiple, different direct agreements from these counterparties for each lender group (although it is not uncommon for such counterparties to each try to negotiate their particular direct agreement).
 In any case, it is important for lenders to try, as far as possible, to maintain a consistent form of direct agreement.

 In short, common collateral agreements seek to replicate, to the extent possible, the security package that would be obtained by a single lender group, but for the benefit of all.

 The relative priority of each lender's debt, rights to security and rights to receive the proceeds of enforcement must be addressed, and the rights of senior versus subordinated lenders with respect to each must be enumerated.
-The most fundamental question is whether all secured loans are treated on a pari passu basis or some are senior to others (generally based upon commercial discussions among the borrower and lender groups and reflected in debt pricing).
+Are all secured loans treated on a pari passu basis, or are some senior to others (generally based upon commercial discussions among the borrower and lender groups and reflected in debt pricing)?
 In the latter case, the common collateral agreement will specifically define the quantum of debt that is senior, with senior status often limited to the principal amount outstanding from time to time, not to exceed the original commitments, plus interest, fees and costs, and perhaps an additional commitment allowance, minus payments.
 The subordinated lenders will not want to be subordinate to an indefinite amount of debt that can be increased without their consent.
-Common collateral agreements also protect subordinate lenders by including provisions that require all lenders to approve any change in the financing that may impact the timing of their repayment.
+Common collateral agreements also protect subordinate lenders by including provisions that require all lenders to approve any change in the financing that may impact the timing or priority of their repayment.

-Subordinated debt payments will be limited to those owing in the ordinary course under the financing documents, without the right to receive voluntary prepayments in a non-default scenario (other than where the senior debt has already been fully repaid).
-Separate provisions generally address prepayment of debt using the proceeds of enforcement of collateral, such as a sale of the collateral, and typical mandatory prepayment scenarios, such as receipt of property damage insurance proceeds that will not be used for rebuilding.
+Subordinated debt payments will be limited to those owing under the financing documents, without the right to receive voluntary prepayments in a non-default scenario (other than where the senior debt has already been fully repaid).
+Separate provisions generally address prepayment of debt using the proceeds of enforcement of collateral, such as a sale of the collateral or typical mandatory prepayment scenarios (e.g., receipt of property damage insurance proceeds that will not be used for rebuilding).

 Certain other questions of rights among the lenders must also be addressed by the common collateral agreement.

-The common collateral agreement will specify any restrictions the groups impose on the ability of any group to exercise rights under its separate financing agreements.
+The common collateral agreement will specify any restrictions the groups impose on the right of any group to take actions under its separate financing agreements.
 For example, can a group:

 The lender groups will additionally address how decisions are made on matters of common interest, particularly decisions regarding enforcement of their security.
-This may include whether to enforce the security in the first place and, if so, when to enforce and the proposed manner of such enforcement.
+Enforcement decisions may include whether to enforce the security in the first place and, if so, when to enforce and the proposed manner of such enforcement.
 Such a decision typically requires a vote of the lenders, with a pass mark threshold established in the common collateral agreement.
 Different pass marks may apply in different scenarios, and may require a specified approval level within each lending group, or among all lending groups as a whole, or both.
 Typically, in a bankruptcy scenario, any lending group may require that the collateral agent enforce the security.
 Upon a borrower payment default, a majority in interest (by commitment or debt outstanding) may be able to call for enforcement action.
 The threshold for a 'majority in interest' may vary from deal to deal.
-Enforcement action in the event of a covenant default may require a higher pass mark, as the lenders generally do not want to take enforcement actions if the project is still operating efficiently, if cash is still flowing and the borrower is satisfying its financial ratio tests.
-Where there is subordinate debt, it may not be permitted to seek an enforcement action, perhaps until some deferral period has passed and the matter has not yet been resolved.
+Enforcement action in the event of a covenant default may require a higher pass mark, as the lenders generally do not want to take enforcement actions if the project is still operating efficiently, if cash is still flowing and the borrower is satisfying any applicable financial covenant tests.
+In such circumstances, subordinate debt holders may not be permitted to seek an enforcement action, perhaps until some deferral period has passed and the matter has not yet been resolved.
 It is not unusual to see a 'step-down' mechanism where the lender approval threshold required to take enforcement action steps down or reduces, over time.
 The theory is that, if the breach is relatively minor, or the impact on lenders relatively insignificant (for example, only one lending group is affected), then although those lenders may ultimately have the right to trigger enforcement action, they will have to wait a considerable amount of time before they are entitled to exercise that right.